What counties do we cover?

-We cover traffic cases in Guilford, Forsyth, Randolph, Alamance, Orange, Rockingham, Davidson, Davie Counties, Wake, Durham, Chatham, Franklin, Granville, and Johnston.
+We cover traffic cases in Guilford, Forsyth, Randolph, Alamance, Orange, Rockingham, Davidson, Davie Counties, Wake, Durham, Chatham, Franklin, Granville, Johnston and Caswell.

 More often than not, all that we need from you would be a copy of your driving record.
 If other items (new registration, new license, insurance letter) are needed, our office will let you know.